Portland: (503) 222-5566 | Vancouver: (360) 887-2399 | Follow us! @ecocarepest

 Sleep Easy With Year-Round Pest Protection

-At EcoCare Pest Control we’ve developed a year-round pest protection service called Eco-Shield Pest Insurance.
-With Eco-Shield Pest Insurance, you won’t have to spend your time wondering and worrying about potential pest and insect infestations.
+At EcoCare Pest Control we’ve developed a year-round pest protection service called Pest Insurance.
+With Pest Insurance, you won’t have to spend your time wondering and worrying about potential pest and insect infestations.
 Instead, we’ll make regular visits to your home to seek out and eliminate 39 different types of pests.

 You won’t be bothered by any covered pest again, or we’ll correct the problem at no additional cost!
-Compared to individual service calls, Eco-Shield can save you hundreds of dollars every year- not to mention the added peace of mind knowing that your home is safe from insects and rodents.
+Compared to individual service calls, Pest Insurance can save you hundreds of dollars every year- not to mention the added peace of mind knowing that your home is safe from insects and rodents.

 Want to learn more?
 Contact us today.